 First aid is the skilled application of accepted principles and practices of treatment given to an individual in the event of sudden illness or injury.
 It is the approved method of treating a casualty using facilities and materials available at the time, until they are placed, if necessary, in the care of a medical professional.
 Sevenoaks School is committed to ensuring anyone on site is cared for in a safe, prompt and effective manner following injury or sudden illness, without bias or prejudice.
 As such, training and supporting a high proportion of staff in first aid is a priority.

 Sevenoaks School also have a dedicated medical team consisting of Registered Nurses, Care Workers as well as a strong connection with a local G.P.
 Practice and physiotherapy service.
-All Health Centre staff hold a first aid certificate.
+All Health Centre staff hold a first aid qualification.

 This policy sets out the details of how Sevenoaks School meets it’s legal and ethical duty towards staff, students and visitors.